-The Continue Configuration? window is displayed (FIGURE 11 on page 20).
+The Continue Configuration? window is displayed as shown in the following figure.

 - 2. Select one of the following continuation options: - Continue setting up your target switch with EZManager

 Select this option if you intend to use EZSwitchSetup Switch Manager as your primary management program for this switch.